 The Consumer Safety Institute strives to continually increase the safety of all citizens, young and old, by reducing accident-related injuries.
 The strength of the organisation lies in its ability to educate people in both accident-related information and accident prevention.
 In doing so, they consider more than just figures; behaviour, the surrounding environment and technology are also taken into account.
 This combined knowledge is used to create extremely effective campaigns.

 This professional campaign titled 'Children See Things Differently' was published in Netherlands in December, 2011.
 It was created for the brand: VWA, by ad agency: Lemz.
-This Outdoor medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted over 10 years ago.
+This OOH Outdoor medium campaign is related to the Public Interest industry and contains 1 media asset.
+It was submitted about 12 years ago.

 Advertising Agency: Lemz, Amsterdam, Netherlands